GeeSharpMinor/getdata-project/README.md

 ###run_analysis.R

 This text document contains R script that will download data, extract it, then create a tidy data set.
 See the comments in this file for more details.
+The data was collected from the accelerometers from the Samsung Galaxy S smartphone.

 ###CODEBOOK.rtf